 9. GitHub Copilot

 GitHub Copilot is a good alternative to ChatGPT when it comes to generating code instead of text.
 It is an extension for popular editors such as Neovim, JetBrains IDEs, Visual Studio and Visual Studio Code.
 With support for various programming languages and frameworks, such as Python, JavaScript, TypeScript, Ruby, Go, C# and C++, developers can efficiently and quickly create high-quality code.
-GitHub Copilot has a free trial period for every user.
-The tool is also free for verified students, teachers and maintainers of popular open source projects.

 10. DeepMind Sparrow

-11. DeepSeek (Bonus)
+11. DeepSeek (bonus)

 Finally, there is a little extra that is currently causing quite a stir in the AI world: DeepSeek.
 DeepSeek is an open-source chatbot from China that is particularly notable for its fast and favourable training methods.
 The V3 model is based on a 'mixture of experts' architecture with 671 billion parameters and often outperforms GPT-4o or Claude 3.5 in benchmarks - especially for mathematical tasks.
 A major advantage is that DeepSeek can be used free of charge under the MIT licence, which offers companies greater independence from closed systems such as ChatGPT.
 DeepSeek also shows that powerful AI models can be developed without the need for huge, expensive data centres.
 However, there are also a few things to bear in mind: DeepSeek is provided free of charge, but there are costs associated with using it via the API based on the number of tokens processed.
 It is also suspected that DeepSeek uses 'model distillation' to access data from other chatbots, which is why the bot sometimes pretends to be ChatGPT.

-Here Is an Overview of all the Tools Mentioned
+Here is an overview of all the tools mentioned

 10 More Alternatives to ChatGPT